robot-exploration/robot-exploration.github.io/_posts/2025-07-16-advising-philosophy.md

 more as a sounding board - someone who can help refine ideas, flag blind spots, and challenge assumptions.

+### Funding and research direction

-**Note on funding:** Like any lab, our research will be shaped in part by funding opportunities.
-I work to find flexible support that aligns with our interests, and I aim to keep student-led inquiry at the center.
-But it’s important to acknowledge that funding can influence the direction of projects, especially in applied fields.
-Typically, funding in robotics is sufficiently flexible that students can pursue their own interests; the funding requirements are typically more along the lines of occasional reports and possibly demonstrations of the work.
+Like any lab, our research will be shaped in part by funding opportunities.
+I work actively to secure support that aligns with our scientific interests and values, and I aim to keep student-led inquiry at the center of our work.

+In robotics, most funding agencies allow significant flexibility in how research goals are pursued.
+That flexibility is something I take seriously.
+When we propose work to a sponsor, I try to frame it in a way that reflects our broader interests so that there is room for exploration, creativity, and intellectual ownership by students.

+In practice, this often means that:
+- You will have space to define your own research directions, even within funded projects;
+- We can typically carve out subproblems or extensions of a project that align closely with your interests;
+- If a project ever feels too constrained, we will work together to find a better framing or explore adjacent ideas that satisfy both the scientific and sponsor goals.

+I will also actively pursue more flexible or exploratory sources of funding, such as university seed grants or fellowships to support student-initiated ideas.

+At the end of the day, I want you to work on problems that you find exciting and important.
+We'll be strategic about matching those ideas to funding opportunities, but the driving force should always be meaningful research, not just fulfilling a contract.

 ## Proposing ideas